 - What to include in the training outline

 Are you ready to write your first design document?
 Once you’ve listened to this episode, go out there and knock out that portfolio sample!
-If you’d like feedback on your design document or have any questions, join us in our Facebook community, Freedom Through Remote Instructional Design and eLearning Development.
+If you’d like feedback on your design document or have any questions, join our Facebook group.
 See you there!